 Remember my musings on my new patio project in the works?
-I kept my promise and whipped up a new pallet wood chair… in mere hours!
+I kept my promise and whipped up a cool pallet wood chair anyone can make in a couple of hours.

 This round I desired a super easy build that anyone could make.
 Even non builders.
 The building post will be tomorrow as everything in one post would have been too large… so for today, here’s a little pallet wood and burlap coffee bean sack pillow eye candy!